kksubmissionpaper/icbc2026/sources/ReadmeTS.txt

 - Division by zero
 - Vector out-of-bounds access

+This category tests for unexpected Runtime Errors that occur during program execution.
+It verifies how Sui Move VM handles these incidents and what error codes and gas consumption values return.
+Tests are conducted for both Owned and Shared object types.

 ### Category 3: State Rollback
 Tests object lifecycle rollback:
 - Object creation + abort